<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Yes, you do, if they are otherwise eligible to receive a contribution.
 A SEP cannot have a last-day-of-the-year employment requirement.
 If the employee is otherwise eligible, they must share in any SEP contribution.
 This includes eligible employees who died during the year as well.

-Yes, you must contribute for each employee eligible to participate in your SEP, even if they are over age 70 ½.
-The employee is subject to required minimum distributions, however.
+Yes, you must contribute for each employee eligible to participate in your SEP, even if they are over age 70½.
+However, the employee is subject to required minimum distributions.

 How much of the SEP contributions are deductible?